nvaccess/nvda/projectDocs/dev/remote debugging.md

    E.g. in a terminal `cd` to the NVDA repo and run `code .`.
 2. Set up a Remote tunnel so that another VS code can control this VS code:
    1. Open the Command Palette (`Ctrl`+`Shift`+`P`) and select "Remote Tunnels: Turn on Remote Tunnel Access...".
-   2. Choose whether you want the tunnel to be open just for this session (until you close VS Code), or as a service (whenever you're logged in to VS Code).
+   2. Choose whether you want the tunnel to be open for this session (only when VS Code is open), or as a service (whenever you're logged in to this machine).
+      * Installing the tunnel as a service will result in the tunnel continuing to remain active in the background.
+        This option is not recommended.
    3. Choose how you will publish the tunnel.
       GitHub is probably easiest if you're already using GitHub for development.
       If you're not already logged in, log in when asked.